mad4j/kdp-builder/README.md

 Content for chapter 1...
 ```

-The TOC marker creates a TOC field in the DOCX file.
-To generate the actual table of contents in Microsoft Word:
+The `<<<toc>>>` marker inserts a real Word TOC field in the DOCX file.

+In Microsoft Word the table of contents is generated/updated by Word (typically automatically when opening the document; the generated DOCX enables “update fields on open”).

+If Word does not refresh it automatically:
-1. Right-click on the TOC field
+1. Click inside the table of contents
-2. Select "Update Field"
+2. Right-click and select "Update Field"
 3. Choose whether to update page numbers only or the entire table

 The table of contents will automatically include all headings in the document.